 Office of Minority Health and Health Disparities- Various Fellowships (Varies)

-The OMHD supports training opportunities for qualified students at all levels of their education.
+The OMHHE supports training opportunities for qualified students at all levels of their education.
 Many of the opportunities involve working with the Federal Government or the Center for Disease Control (CDC).

 The Villers Fellowship for Health Care Justice (1 year)

 Villers Fellows work on Medicaid and enrollment policy issues and develop an understanding of the federal legislative and regulatory process.
 They will also be exposed to different advocacy strategies.

 Wellstone Fellowship for Social Justice (1 year)